Loading...

 sudo chmod 2775 /opt/devshare

-2 sets the setgid bit on the directory.
-775 gives owner and group full access while leaving read/execute for others.
-On shared dev servers, you often pair this with a group umask so files land group-writable.
+2 sets setgid on the directory.
+775 grants full access to owner and group, with read and execute for others.
+On shared servers, align this with your umask and group policy.

 Step 5 : Verify setgid is present.